spectrocloud/librarium/docs/docs-content/integrations/spectro-proxy.md

 ![Private cluster in a different network.](/integrations_frp_conection_private-different-network.webp)

 Depending on what type of infrastructure provider you are deploying the host cluster in, you may have to specify the Spectro Proxy server's SSL certificate in the Kubernetes cluster's configuration.
-Refer to the [Usage](#usage) section below for more information.

 </TabItem>